ling-hn/ling-hn.github.io/_posts/2023-11-15-Probability-2-What-is-moment.md

 I first asked ChatGPT: Why are distribution's moments called "moments"?
 And it gave me a rather general explanation:
 > The term "moments" in the context of statistics is **derived from the concept of moments in physics**, particularly the moments of inertia.
 Just as physical moments describe **the distribution of mass around a point or axis**, statistical moments describe **the distribution  of probability around a central value**.

 Ok now I know the terms "moment" in statistics is borrowed from physics and it somehow describes distribution (?).
 Wait a moment!
 Why is it called "moment" in Physics?
 Why this word "moment"?
-Clearly I am not the only one having this question[$^{1}$](https://gregorygundersen.com/blog/2020/04/11/moments/)[$^{, 2}$](https://stats.stackexchange.com/questions/17595/whats-so-moment-about-moments-of-a-probability-distribution)[$^{, 3}$](https://www.ptt.cc/bbs/Statistics/M.1639188552.A.309.html).
-In [$\text{Ref 1}$](https://gregorygundersen.com/blog/2020/04/11/moments/), the author started with the same question and wrote a very interesting discussion on it.
+Clearly I am not the only one having this question.[^1][^2][^3] In Ref 1, the author started with the same question and wrote a very interesting discussion on it.
 Here I quote the first paragraph:

 > ...According to Wiktionary, the words “moment” and “momentum” are doublets or etymological twins, meaning that they are two words in a language with the same etymological root.
 Both come from the Latin word “**movimentum**,” meaning to move, set in motion, or change.
 Today, a “moment” often refers to an instant in time, but we can guess at the connection to movement.
 For example, we might say things like, “It was a momentous occasion,” or, “The game was her big moment.”
 In both cases, the notion of **time and change are intertwined**.